SedthaLIM/React-Project/README.md

 # React-Project
-This project is built using React
+The projects in this repository is built using React